Om-Kamath/Interactive-Lab-Hub/Lab 1/README.md

 The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.

+**Main Goal**: To use matching lights to pair and alert solo users of nearby people with aligning personality parameters (eg. passion, interests, location, region, etc.)

 **Setting, players, activity and goals**
 - Setting: Road running
 - Players: Runners / Running Enthusiasts